The Importance of Your Diet for Your Teeth's Health

 25) Highly pigmented foods

-Highly pigmented foods like berries, beets and curry can easily stain your teeth.
+Highly pigmented foods like berries, beets, and curry can easily stain your teeth.
 Yes, some of them are super-healthy, so please keep eating them, but you need to remember to rinse your mouth to reduce the stains.

 Food is Meant to Make You Healthy and Happy

-Other than provide you with energy, food is meant to make you healthy and happy, so don’t stress too much on what you eat as long as you follow a few basic principles which will help your teeth and gums stay healthy.
+Other than providing you with energy, food is meant to make you healthy and happy, so don’t stress too much on what you eat as long as you follow a few basic principles which will help your teeth and gums stay healthy.

-It’s better to avoid substances that have extremely negative effect on your overall health (like soda), but even if you can’t eat 100% clean, the following principles will help your teeth and gums stay healthier:
+It’s better to avoid substances that have an extremely negative effect on your overall health (like soda), but even if you can’t eat 100% clean, the following principles will help your teeth and gums stay healthier:

 - Your mouth needs a rest, so don’t munch on snacks all the time.
 Leave sufficient time for your mouth to recover and for saliva to naturally replenish minerals to your teeth.
 Keep your food intake to 3-5 times a day and let your mouth rest between meals.

-- To minimize the danger of some of the foods and drinks in this list (and remember some of them have health benefits as well) try to consume them as a part of a meal, rather than on their own.
+- To minimize the danger of some of the foods and drinks on this list (and remember some of them have health benefits as well) try to consume them as a part of a meal, rather than on their own.